FilleKa/tiny-thread-pool/README.md

 # Tiny thread pool

-While it may not contain every feature, this thread pool is meant to provide the most commonly used features and be easy to use.
+Lightweight header-only thread pool with the most essential features.
 Tasks can be coupled with a callback that will be invoked on the main thread at a suitable time.
 It's also possible to utilize std::future to await tasks.

 ## Example